Stevie Nicks: 1972–1978: Buckingham Nicks and Fleetwood Mac

 Becoming aware of her image as a performer, Nicks worked with clothing designer Margi Kent to develop a unique onstage look.
-Her costumes had a gypsy-bohemian style that featured flowing skirts, shawls, and platform boots.
+Her costumes had a bohemian style that featured flowing skirts, shawls, and platform boots.

 While Nicks and Buckingham achieved professional success with Fleetwood Mac, their personal relationship was eroding.
 Nicks ended the relationship.
 Fleetwood Mac began recording their follow-up album, Rumours, in early 1976 and continued until late in the year.
 Also, Nicks and Buckingham sang back-up on Warren Zevon's eponymous second album.

-Among Nicks' contributions to Rumours was "Dreams", which became the band's only Billboard Hot 100 number-one hit single.
-Nicks had also written and recorded the song "Silver Springs", but it was not included on the album because the early versions of the song ran too long, and the band didn't want too many slow songs on the album.
+Among Nicks's contributions to Rumours was "Dreams", which became the band's only Billboard Hot 100 number-one hit single.
+Nicks had also written and recorded the song "Silver Springs", but it was not included on the album because the early versions of the song ran too long, and the band did not want too many slow songs on the album.
 Studio engineer and co-producer Ken Caillat said that Nicks was very unhappy to find that the band had decided against her song "Silver Springs", which he said was beautifully crafted, and carried some of the band's best guitar work.
 "Silver Springs", written about her tumultuous relationship with Buckingham, was released as a B-side of the "Go Your Own Way" single—Buckingham's equally critical song about Nicks.
-Copies of the single eventually became collectors' items among fans of Fleetwood Mac.
+Copies of the single eventually became collector's items among fans of Fleetwood Mac.
 "Silver Springs" was included on the four-disc Fleetwood Mac retrospective 25 Years – The Chain in 1992.